Benefits of this course

 - a grade C (4) in GCSE English and Mathematics or an overseas equivalent.

 You also will be required to have occupational health and enhanced disclosure and barring service clearance.
 Academic and character references will also be requested.
+Please see the Entry Requirements page for full information.

 You must complete the accreditation of prior learning (APL) process related to theory before you start the programme.
 You will be expected to demonstrate achievement of the equivalent of 675 of the theoretical hours and map learning against identified learning outcomes from Unit 1 of the BSc route through the programme.
 You will need to have APL 500 clinical hours to be eligible for the combined programme.